Mali's soccer victory caps Timbuktu's post-Islamist rebirth

 TEA, BOOKS AND MOSQUE

-Then French armoured vehicles rolled into town on January 28 and he opened his doors to the wave of foreign journalists who followed, filling the hotel's 50 long-abandoned rooms.
+Then French armored vehicles rolled into town on January 28 and he opened his doors to the wave of foreign journalists who followed, filling the hotel's 50 long-abandoned rooms.

 "When I woke up that day, I had no idea it would change so quickly," he said, juggling phone calls.
 One was an urgent appeal to a relative in Bamako to dispatch beer as stocks dug up from the desert, where they had been hidden for months, were already running ran dry.